Simulating Social Networks

 Now that we have an overview of how command line arguments work, let’s talk about how we’ll use them to handle user choice in this lab:

-• If the wrong number of arguments were entered, catch that case (using except) and print a message explaining the problem.
-List descriptions of the four network options you’ve chosen so that the user knows the options for next time, then exit the program completely using sys.exit(1) so the computer knows something went wrong.
+• If the wrong type of argument was entered, catch that case (using except) and print a message explaining the problem, then exit the program completely using sys.exit(1) so the computer knows something went wrong.

 Reminder